tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : An algorithm used to generate keys from the master secret (see
   {{HMAC}} and {{key-calculation}}).

-bulk encryption algorithm
+record protection algorithm

+: The algorithm to be used for record protection.
+This algorithm must be of the AEAD type and thus provides integrity and confidentiality as a single primitive.
+It is possible to have AEAD algorithms which do not provide any confidentiality and section
-: An algorithm to be used for bulk encryption.
-This specification includes the key size of this algorithm, whether it is a block, stream, or AEAD cipher, the block size of the cipher (if appropriate), and the lengths of explicit and implicit initialization vectors (or nonces).
+  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use in the initial handshake).
+This specification includes the key size of this algorithm and the lengths of explicit and implicit initialization vectors (or nonces).

-MAC algorithm

-: An algorithm to be used for message authentication.
-This specification includes the size of the value returned by the MAC algorithm.

 master secret